COURSE GOALS AND OBJECTIVES

 Curriculum: Students will regularly evaluate patients together with residents and attendings in the clinic, in the ER, and on the wards (as consults).

-Standard: Students will be expected to perform initial patient evaluation (prior to evaluation by resident or attending) in each of these settings on a weekly (at minimum) basis; each student is required to complete 3 detailed patient write-ups, including thorough history and physical as well as a focused discussion of the patients disease process and management.
+Benchmark: Students will be expected to perform initial patient evaluation (prior to evaluation by resident or attending) in each of these settings on a weekly (at minimum) basis; each student is required to complete 3 detailed patient write-ups, including thorough history and physical as well as a focused discussion of the patient’s disease process and management.

 Test: Student write-ups are turned in to whichever attending is responsible for the patient; the write-up is reviewed by the attending, who is required to grade it and is expected to discuss it directly with the student for one-on-one feedback.